 This "implied consent" also applies to any person involved in a vehicle accident, even if rendered unconscious.

 Motorists who refuse to take a lawfully requested breath, saliva, or urine test generally can't be forced to test but will get their license immediately seized and face the following consequences.

 License suspension.
 Drivers who refuse DWI chemical testing generally face a 180-day suspension for a first offense.
 In determining whether a refusal is a first or subsequent offense, prior offenses that occurred within the last five years (include any DWI and chemical-test refusal suspensions) are counted.
-A second offense will result in a 2-year suspension, a third offense results in a 3-year suspension, and a fourth offense will result in lifetime revocation.
+A second offense will result in a 2-year suspension, a third offense results in a 3-year suspension, and a fourth offense will result in a lifetime revocation.

 However, the rules for test-refusal suspensions are less lenient.
 Drivers with a first refusal can request a restricted ignition interlock device (IID) license but not drivers who have a second or subsequent refusal.